billwarker/de-cert-training/plans/work_at_a24.md

 - Connects me to popular culture, as well as history
 - It's interesting, entertainment is part of what makes life worth living.
 Provides opportunities for peak human and creative experiences

+## Why + Data

 - The business of film is compelling.
-Offers interesting data collection.
+Opportunities for interesting data collection.
-- It's digital
+- It's digital, the business of film distribution and production will need to factor in changes in technology, entertainment business, popular culture.
+Data-driven insight can be an invaluable aid to great artistic taste and business sensibility.
+- Insight that helps bring more great film to life

+# Path

 ## 1a. \[OPTIONAL\] Get a job related to data + entertainment/film industry